stateless-minds/cyber-witness/README.md

-Please note the game has been developed on a WQHD resolution(2560x1440) and is currently not responsive or optimized for mobile devices.
+Please note the simulator has been developed on a WQHD resolution(2560x1440) and is currently not responsive or optimized for mobile devices.
 For best gaming experience if you play in FHD(1920x1080) please set your browser zoom settings to 150%.

 ## Acknowledgments